 Every family is different.
-There is no one child custody plan that works for every situation.
-When you are involved in a child custody dispute, it is important to make sure that your attorney is focused on meeting your family's needs.
+There is no single child custody plan that works for every situation.
+When you are involved in a custody dispute, it is important to make sure that your attorney is focused on meeting your family's needs.

-At Weisberg & Weisberg, PLLC in Newport News and Norfolk, we help parents protect their rights while meeting their children's needs.
+At Weisberg & Weisberg, PLLC, based in Newport News and Norfolk, Virginia, our lawyers help parents protect their rights while making sure their children are well cared for.
 We will offer creative child custody solutions that are tailored to your family's unique situation.

 Child custody is one of the most emotional family law issues our clients face.
-We know how stressful it can be to face the thought of losing your child, so we will provide you honest, and straightforward advice on how to navigate the difficult process and your options regarding:
+We know how stressful it can be to face the thought of losing your child, so we will give you honest, straightforward advice on how to navigate the difficult process and explore your options regarding:

-- Sole custody: Sole custody is often used for cases where the parties cannot effectively communicate with one another and cannot reach an agreement regarding basic parenting decisions.
-Sole custody authorizes only one party to make the fundamental parenting decisions.
+- Sole custody: Sole custody is often awarded when the parties cannot effectively communicate with each other and cannot reach an agreement regarding basic parenting decisions.
+Sole custody authorizes only one party to make fundamental parenting decisions.
 In these cases, the noncustodial parent is bound by the decisions of the custodial parent.

-- Shared custody: Shared custody in the context of custody arrangements often refers to when the parents of a child have the child on an equal basis.
-Shared custody works well for parties who communicate effectively and live close to one another.
-There is an increasing amount of literature that suggests shared custody is an excellent option for children living in separated households.
-As a result, we are finding some courts are increasingly ordering shared custody.
+- Shared custody: Shared custody refers to parents having equal time with their child.
+Shared custody works well for parties who communicate effectively and live close to each other.
+An increasing amount of literature suggests that shared custody is an excellent option for children living in separated households.
+As a result, we are finding courts increasingly ordering shared custody.

-- Visitation Schedules : There are many different types of visitation schedules.
-Many courts tend to lean toward parents having alternating weekends with the child or children.
-However, as stated above, many courts are also ordering shared custody of a child or children, where they alternate staying with a parent on a weekly basis.
-Some parties are also able to enjoy nonspecified visitation schedules, where the parties change the times of visitation depending on their schedules as well as the child's needs.
-There are also some situations where supervised visitation is appropriate, such as where one parent has a history of abuse or a substance abuse problem.
+- Visitation schedules: There are many types of visitation schedules.
+Many courts tend to lean toward parents having alternating weekends with their children.
+As stated above, however, many courts are also ordering shared custody, where children alternate staying with a parent on a weekly basis.
+Some parents are also able to enjoy nonspecified visitation schedules, where they change the times of visitation depending on their schedules as well as the child's needs.
+There are also situations in which supervised visitation is appropriate, such as when one parent has a history of abuse or a substance abuse problem.

 When A Guardian Ad Litem Is Involved

 As far as the courts are concerned, child custody disputes are all about doing what is in the child's best interests.
-A guardian ad litem (GAL) is often appointed to represent the children's interests.
+Guardians ad litem (GAL) are often appointed to represent children's interests.

 We have extensive experience working with GALs throughout Hampton Roads.
-As soon as a GAL is appointed, we will engage them and help them understand our client's situation.
+As soon as a GAL is appointed, we will help him or her understand our client's situation.
 We facilitate conversations between our clients and GALs to help bring everyone onto the same page.

 We represent mothers, fathers, grandparents and extended family members in child custody and visitation cases.
 Call 757-528-2643 in Newport News or 757-777-9214 in Norfolk.